 By: Tom Regis, NFI Certified Master Hearth Professional

-While most homeowners love the idea of having a cozy fireplace to curl up next to, some may want to avoid the effort it takes to maintain a real wood fireplace
+While most homeowners love the idea of having a cozy fireplace to curl up next to, some may want to avoid the effort it takes to build and maintain wood burning fires.

 What Are Gas Logs?